 Self-employed ACC cover – ACC CoverPlus Extra

 If you work for yourself, you have the option of setting up ACC CoverPlus Extra.
 ACC CoverPlus Extra is free and easy to set up.
-It gives you control of your annual ACC levy and how much you're covered for if you can't work from an accident or injury.
-It's much easier to use at claim time than the default ACC disability cover.
+It gives you control of your annual ACC levy and how much you're covered for if you can't work from an accident or injury and it's much easier to use at claim time than the default ACC disability contract.
 You also have the option of reducing your level of ACC cover to reduce your ACC costs if you have effective Income Protection in place.
 The loss of earnings product mentioned above works particularly well for this type of arrangement.

 Key person business disability cover

 If you're a business owner, you'll want to weigh up the financial impact of your business if you or your key staff are down and out for an extended period.
 Covering your key people protects your business.

 If you or another key team member cannot work due to an accident or illness after the selected wait period, a monthly amount is paid to the business.
 You can use the funds to hire a contractor, get a pending contract finalised, cover any ongoing expenses like workshop and lease payments, or minimise your loss of turnover.

 If you want to protect your income or review your current plan to ensure it is optimal, message us here or call our office on 0800 346 765.

 This article is for informational purposes only and should not be considered as financial advice.
 It is always recommended to consult with a qualified financial professional before making any financial decisions based on your individual circumstances.